 According to Jesus’ parable of the unforgiving servant, after his master has dealt mercifully with him by forgiving him and writing off his debt, the servant went out and found one of his fellow servants who owed him a hundred denarii (about fifty dollars).

-When the news got to his master, he was very angry and said to him, “You wicked servant!
+When the news got to his master, he was furious and said to him, “You wicked servant!
 I forgave you all that debt because you begged me.
 ‘Should you not also have had compassion on your fellow servant, just as I had pity on you?”
 (Matt.
 18:32-33 NKJV).

 Many believers today are suffering unnecessarily in the hands of the tormentors because they would not forgive those who have hurt or wronged them as God has forgiven them.

-Among several lessons, the parable of the unforgiving servant clearly teaches us the following vital lessons:
+Among several lessons, the parable of the unforgiving servant teaches us the following vital lessons:

-First, it is a gross wickedness not to forgive those who sin against us:
+First, it is gross wickedness not to forgive those who sin against us:

 The servant who was forgiven his debt but refused to forgive his fellow servant his debt was described and addressed as “a wicked servant” by his master.